 Welcome to the very first step in building a skills assessment and, ultimately, finding the best candidate for your open role!
 We've created a series of articles that thoroughly detail what each step entails.
 Below, we'll go over the many ways you can create questions for your assessment, and different settings you can utilize.

-Borrow an assessment from our Assessment Library
+Borrow from our Assessment Library

 If you prefer to use one of the many assessments created by industry experts found in our library, navigate to the Assessment Library tab in your dashboard or click Browse Library.